baliza/SubscriptionApi/SubscriptionApi/README.md

 	- Authentication:
 		+ Basic
+		+ Credentials:
-		+ Credentials:	* user:			eduardo
+			* user:			eduardo
 			* password:		Challenge

 	-Requeriments:
 		+ IIS server
 		+ Sql server Express

-	- Build binaries and put in IIS
+	- Build binaries and deploy/publish in IIS an application
 	- Run Sql scripts to Build Database
 	- Deploye Email & Event service into IIS or mock the wsdls with soapui